xolvio/inverter/README.md

 Inverter
 ========

-Inverter - A tiny client-side Inversion of Control (IoC) container for Meteor.
+A tiny client-side Inversion of Control (IoC) container for Meteor.
 This package will help you write decoupled code which means reusable and testable.

 ##For Code Reuse